- 1 Things you should check in the room of sharehouse

 - Is the number of toilets appropriate for the number of residents?

 - Is the number of shower rooms adequate for the number of residents?

 - Is it possible to soak in the bathtub or is it shower only?

 - Are there any restrictions on how long you can use the shower or bath?

-- whether the common toilet and shower room are used separately by men and women.
+- Are the common toilets and shower rooms used separately by men and women?

 - Is the number of washing machines appropriate for the number of residents?